RahulThotakura/Jan2015/README.md

 The attached zip file contains the code related to the Number Guess Game

 *******************
-1)Pre requisites to compile and run the program:
+1) Pre requisites to compile and run the program:
 *******************
 JDK 1.6 or higher,
 JUnit 4,
 Ant
 *******************
-2)Logical Requirements:
+2) Logical Requirements:
 *******************
 Write a program in Java to play a number-guessing game.
 The game works as follows: